Michael Chugg: Awards and honours

 In 1993, Michael Chugg was named Australia's 'Father of the Year'.
 He received the award on the same day that he filed for divorce from his second wife.

 He was voted International Promoter of the Year by Performance Magazine readers (1997), and by Pollstar (2000, 2009, and 2010).

 On 8 June 1998, he was appointed a Member of the Order of Australia with a citation "for service to music and the performing arts, particularly in relation to the promotion of Australian artists and to fundraising for youth and children's charities".
 In 2005 he received the 'Ted Albert Award for Outstanding Services to Australian Music' at the APRA Awards.

 At the 2007, Country Music Association Awards Chugg was announced as was the winner of the 'Jo Walker Meador International Award' – recognising outstanding achievement by an individual in advocating and supporting Country Music's marketing development in territories outside the US.

 In 2008, he received an Arthur Award for 'Outstanding Contribution to Live Music' at the 20th International Live Music Conference.

-In 2011, he received 'The Immortal' award (a lifetime achievement award for outstanding contributions to popular culture) at The 2nd Annual Rolling Stone Awards in Sydney, Australia.
+In 2011, he received "The Immortal" award (a lifetime achievement award for outstanding contributions to popular culture) at the 2nd Annual Rolling Stone Awards in Sydney.
 In 2013 he was nominated for the Ernst & Young Entrepreneur of the Year 2013.

+At the ARIA Music Awards of 2019 Chugg received the ARIA Industry Icon Award.